MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/deploy/Export-and-import-virtual-machines.md

 Hyper-V offers three import types:

-- **Register in-place** – Export files have been placed in the location where the virtual machine should be run from.
-When imported, the virtual machine has the same ID as it did at the time of export.
+- **Register in-place** – This type assumes export files are in the location where you'll store and run the virtual machine.
+The imported virtual machine has the same ID as it did at the time of export.
 Because of this, if the virtual machine is already registered with Hyper-V, it needs to be deleted before the import will work.
-When the import has completed, the export files become the running state files and cannot be removed.
+When the import has completed, the export files become the running state files and can't be removed.

-- **Restore the virtual machine** – Restore the virtual machine to a location you choose, or use the default to Hyper-V. This import type creates a copy of the exported file and moves them to the selected location.
+- **Restore the virtual machine** – Restore the virtual machine to a location you choose, or use the default to Hyper-V. This import type creates a copy of the exported files and moves them to the selected location.
 When imported, the virtual machine has the same ID as it did at the time of export.
-Because of this, if the virtual machine is already running in Hyper-V it needs to be deleted before the import can be completed.
-When the import has completed the exported files remain untouched and can be removed and / or imported again.
+Because of this, if the virtual machine is already running in Hyper-V, it needs to be deleted before the import can be completed.
+When the import has completed, the exported files remain intact and can be removed or imported again.

-- **Copy the virtual machine** – This is similar to the Restore type in that you select a location for the VM files.
-The difference is that when imported the virtual machine has a new unique ID.
-This allows for the Virtual Machine to be imported into the same host multiple time.
+- **Copy the virtual machine** – This is similar to the Restore type in that you select a location for the files.
+The difference is that the imported virtual machine has a new unique ID, which means you can import the virtual machine to the same host multiple times.